Table of Content

 - Regular Exercise:

-Try to take short breaks whenever it is possible and move around as much as you can.
-There isn’t any hard activity required, you can only go out and walk around which is definitely better than just sitting at the desk all day.
+Try to take brief breaks whenever it is possible and move around as much as you can.
+There isn’t any hard activity required, you can only go out and walk around, which is definitely better than just sitting at the desk all day.
 You don’t always need a heavy workout sometimes light activities such as walking can also be the thing you want.

 Relaxing is the best thing you can do for your heart health.
 It is beneficial for your overall health and fitness.
 Think of picking up a new activity and try spending your time in it.

-In many situation and cases, we can not help our work stress.
-But we can try to make it better by a few good activities planned for ourselves.
-It can be a great improvement to our health.
+In many situations and cases, we can not help our work stress.
+But we can try to make it better by a few enjoyable activities planned for ourselves.
+It can be a significant improvement for our health.
 Try to quit smoking, quit aggressive behaviour and stop overthinking about work.
 Try eating a sensible diet and keep your activities healthy.

-For any professional and medical assistance, call us at 03111222398 and talk to your favourite doctor through video consultation.
-Marham’s facebook group and forum are also always open to ask anything and you’ll be answered by a doctor themselves.
+For any professional and medical help, call us at 03111222398 and talk to your favourite doctor through video consultation.
+Marham’s facebook group and forum are also always open to ask anything and a doctor will answer you themselves.